agarwalchirag85/Banking-solution/README.md

 Banking Problem Solution

-This Project contains simple implementaion of bank's system of deposit, withdrawal and transfer.
+This Project contains simple implementation of bank's system of deposit, withdrawal and transfer.

 To run this project you should have node.js and mongodb install